ocaml/dune/doc/quick-start.rst

    dune test

-All of the sub-components generated are the same as those described in :ref:`initializing-an-executable`, with the following exceptions:
+All of the subcomponents generated are the same as those described in :ref:`initializing-an-executable`, with the following exceptions:

 * There is no ``bin`` directory generated.